-Inflammation is also one of the processes which underlies androgenetic alopecia related hair loss.
-Even a low level chronic inflammation in the body can speed up things like hair loss.
+Inflammation is also one of the processes which underlie androgenetic alopecia related hair loss.
+Even a low-level chronic inflammation in the body can speed up things like hair loss.

 This is why garlic may be useful in combating hair loss in some people.
 Garlic is able to block several key proteins and cytokines which promote inflammation and destroy hair follicles.

 3. Garlic is a prebiotic and destroys bad bacteria